Earnings season continued to accelerate this month with more than 90% of S&P 500 companies reporting Q2 results by now.

-Let’s take a look at my portfolio today and which assets are lagging behind.
-Continue reading “My portfolio – June update”
+Let’s take a look at my portfolio today and where my money will be going next month.
+Continue reading “My portfolio – August update”